 Public-Private Partnership (P3) Project Experience

-We are also an active contributor to both Planning, Design, Compliance (PDC) and Design-Build (DB) teams on P3 projects.
-We work with leading developers, school planners, builders, architects, and engineers, providing comprehensive assessment and design services for all acoustical-related aspects of these large, complex and often mixed-use developments.
+HGC is also an active contributor to both Planning, Design, Compliance (PDC) and Design-Build (DB) teams on P3 projects.
+We work with leading school planners, developers, builders, architects, and engineers, providing comprehensive assessment and design services for all acoustical-related aspects of these large, complex and often mixed-use developments.

 HGC offers consultation services relating to acoustics, noise and vibration at all stages of a project